For questions and updates about COVID-19 vaccination, please contact your local health department for your facility listed below.

 - FACT: COVID-19 vaccines have undergone and will continue to undergo the most intensive safety monitoring in U.S. history

 - FACT: COVID-19 vaccines will not give you COVID-19

-- FACT: Getting vaccinated can help prevent you from getting sick with COVID-19
+- FACT: Getting vaccinated can help prevent serious illness

 - FACT: People who have gotten sick with COVID-19 may still benefit from getting vaccinated

 - FACT: Receiving an mRNA vaccine will not alter your DNA